Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

   </figcaption>
 </figure>

 Now that we have identified some of the pitfalls.
-Lets get into how to fight well.
+Let's get into how to fight well.

 ## The Art of Fighting Fair

 ### Focus on the Issue, Not the Person

 The issue is not your partner or the person you are fighting.
-The issue is how the situation is being handled.
-You and the person you are fighting with have alot in common.
-Find the common ground and cast a vision for how can both
+The problem is how the situation is being handled.
+You and the person you are fighting with have a lot in common.
+Find the common ground and cast a vision for how both can be done.
-If the situation was handled differently you would not be fighting.
+If the situation were handled differently, you would not be fighting.

 Tony Robbins talks about the importance of focusing on <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/" >resolving the issue rather than defending yourself</a>.
 Where focus goes, energy flows.
 If you focus on where you don't want your relationship to end up, you'll find yourself there.

 ### Effective Communication

 Communication is the cornerstone of resolving disagreements.
 One couple in a coffee shop argued about going to dinner with friends.
 One partner said, "It's never fun—you said so yourself last time," while the other responded sarcastically.
-The other couple, however, communicated their feelings and found a compromise3.
+The other couple, however, communicated their feelings and found a compromise.

 ### Turn Conflict into Opportunity

 Conflicts are opportunities for you and your partner to align on values and outcomes.
-They are chances to understand, appreciate, and embrace differences3.
+They are chances to understand, appreciate, and embrace differences.

 <!-- >Interested in improving your communication skills?
 >Read our blog on Effective Communication in Relationships. -->

 <div
   style="display: flex;
     justify-content: center;
     margin: 1rem 0;
   "
 >
   <PopCard
     image={`/blogs/male_and_female_greek_statues.webp`}
     showIcon={false}
     displayText="Stonewalling?"
-    altText="two greek statues in a standoff"
+    altText="two Greek statues in a standoff."
     subtext=""
   />
 </div>

 ## Practical Steps for Conflict Resolution

 ### Step 1: Self-Examination

-Before diving into the conflict, examine your focus.
+Before diving into the Conflict, examine your focus.
 Are you focused on building a beautiful, passionate relationship, or are you focused on defending yourself?
-Your focus determines the direction of your relationship4.
+Your focus determines the direction of your relationship.

 ### Step 2: Open Dialogue

 Open and honest communication is crucial.
-Avoid blame games and focus on understanding each other's perspectives1.
+Avoid blame games and focus on understanding each other's perspectives.

 ### Step 3: Seek to Understand

 Put yourself in your partner's shoes.
-Try to understand their feelings, needs, and viewpoints1.
+Try to understand their feelings, needs, and viewpoints.

 ### Step 4: Find Common Ground